 All fossil fuel burning appliances, including gas or liquid fuel-fired boilers, open fires or woodburning stoves produce carbon monoxide.
 Occupants are at risk of exposure to this dangerous gas if appliances are incorrectly installed or maintained.
 Carbon monoxide is a poisonous gas that is produced by the incorrect burning of a fossil fuel.
 It is odourless, colourless and tasteless, making it very difficult to detect.
 Inhaling carbon monoxide can be fatal so it’s important to spot the early danger signs of possible poisoning:

 In all regions, a carbon monoxide detector (performing to British standard BS EN 50291) should be fitted in the same room as any new or replacement heating appliance (such as a boiler or stove), which is inside a building (including non-habitable areas) and is not designed solely for cooking purposes.
 Building regulations in Scotland and the Republic of Ireland require additional detectors in high risk areas, such as bedrooms and principle habitable rooms through which a flue may pass.

 Landlords in Scotland must fit carbon monoxide detectors in houses they rent privately to tenants, if they contain appliances such as boilers or wood burning stoves.
 Only appliances used solely for cooking purposes are excluded.
-A similar requirement exists for landlords in England, but only for solid fuel appliances.
+A similar requirement exists for landlords in England and Wales.
 However, to ensure the safety of occupants, OFTEC recommends that this condition is applied to all fossil fuel burning appliances in rented accommodation.

 Although useful as a warning device, carbon monoxide detectors must not be considered as a substitute for scheduled periodic maintenance.
 The detector should also be checked regularly in line with the manufacturer’s instructions and replaced at the end of its service life.